ABOUT OUR EDITORIAL TEAM

 Why Japan is created for international readers who want to understand Japanese culture, manners, travel habits, food, society, and daily life beyond surface-level explanations.

-Our articles may use AI-assisted drafting, but they are reviewed and edited by a Japan-based human operator before publication.
+Our articles may use AI-assisted drafting, but they are reviewed and edited by a Japan-based human editor before publication.

 Who We Are